-A pearl is a beautiful, smooth ball from a weird place: the slimy inside of an oyster (or any two-shelled “mollusk”).
-If a grain of sand gets inside the oyster, the oyster avoids getting scratched by coating the sand with layers of “nacre,” or mother of pearl.
-That’s the same rainbow-shiny stuff that lines the shell, too.
-Coating the sand over and over takes a long time, so only a few grains turn into big, shiny balls.
-That’s why pearls are special, and people make jewelry out of them.
-So Bedtime Math fan Amber I. asked, what is the world’s longest pearl necklace?
-Unbelievably, it’s more than a mile long!
-Made by Guangdong Ronghui Pearls Culture Co., the necklace has 316,474 pearls — that’s 316 thousand four hundred seventy-four.
-It also weighs almost 375 pounds.
+A pearl is a beautiful, smooth ball from a weird place: the slimy inside of an oyster.
+If a scratchy grain of sand gets inside the oyster, the oyster smooths it by coating it with layers of “nacre,” or mother of pearl.
+The sand becomes a shiny little ball, and people make jewelry out of them.
+The world’s longest pearl necklace has 316,474 pearls and weighs almost 375 pounds.
 Very hard to wear!

 Wee ones: What shape is a pearl?
 (The yellow arrow is pointing to a pearl in the picture!)